jcoop121/hw1/readme.md

-I plan to create a webiste for a private investment firm.
+I plan to create a website for a private investment firm.